Your All-In-One Guide to Inheritance Tax In California

 • Capital Gains Tax – If you choose to sell the property you inherited in California, you do pay capital gains tax on the increased value or, in other words, any gains that the asset made since you inherited it.

-You’re probably wondering if the inheritance tax of another state applies to your inheritance.
-Even if you live in California or another state that does not have an inheritance tax, if the person you are set to inherit from was living in a state that does at the time of death, then you would owe an inheritance tax to that state.
+You’re probably also wondering if the inheritance tax of another state applies to your non-existent inheritance tax in California.
+So, let's explain what happens if you inherit foreign assets or property from a non-California resident.
+Even if you live in California or another state that does not have an inheritance tax, if the person you are set to inherit from were living in a state that does at the time of death, then you would owe an inheritance tax to that state.

-In 2023, the federal gift tax allows individuals to leave up to $12.92 million (the same limit as the federal estate tax limit) in cash or assets to heirs during their lifetime without paying a gift tax.
+Each California resident may gift a certain amount of property in a given tax year, tax-free.
+In 2024, the federal gift tax allows individuals to leave up to $18,000 in cash or assets to heirs or other individuals during their lifetime (or $36,000 for couples) without triggering a gift tax.
 There are some ways for families to gift more than the IRS rule allows, such as using irrevocable trusts, marital deductions, and intrafamily loans.

 Estate Tax In California